Barbara Handman

 Barbara "Bobbie" Handman (March 11, 1928 – November 14, 2013) was an American political consultant and arts activist, known for her role in preserving historic Broadway theater houses.
 She was the executive vice-president and New York City office director of People for the American Way from 1981 until 2003.

+Formative years and family

+Born in Philadelphia, Pennsylvania on March 11, 1928, Handman was the wife of stage director and teacher Wynn Handman.